theTushar-dot/CSD/README.md

-# ControlledStableDiffusion(CSD)
+# ControlledStableDiffusion (CSD)
-This repository contains the solutions for Avataar.AI assignment.
+This repository contains the solutions for the Avataar.AI recruitment assignment.

 ## Repository Structure